-Despite Portland having hundreds of hyped about dining establishments, this city still is notorious for having an abundance of restaurants where there is an unspoken requirement to wait long and occasionally non-guaranteeing periods of time to simply get a table.
+Despite Portland bursting with hundreds of hyped about dining establishments, this city is still notorious for having an abundance of restaurants with an unspoken requirement to wait long and occasionally non-guaranteeing periods of time to snag a table.

-While I am yet to even attempt to get in the door at Ox or Luce, I do have a couple of basic success rate-increasing tips to snag a setting with little to no wait.
+While I am yet to even attempt to get in the door at Ox or Luce, I do have a couple of basic success rate increasing tips to get a sitting with little to no wait.
 After all, never have I ever had to wait to order at Apizza Scholls or Pine State Biscuit…and that’s mostly because I have never been to Pine State prior 12:45 am.

 1. Go on a Tuesday:

-While Bamboo may not be Portland’s favourite sushi; I am in love with the innovative and superbly presented variety small plates, the upscale atmosphere, and the Wagyu burger for those times I’m craving a sandwich but am dining with someone who was craving poke salad all week.
+What makes Bamboo unique from Portland’s many other sushi options are the innovative and superbly presented variety small plates, the upscale atmosphere, and the Wagyu burger for those times I’m craving a sandwich but am dining with someone who was craving poke salad all week.
 Plus, it’s a rather convenient choice considering that there is a location in SE and one on NW 23rd so there is never one too far away when I feel like going for a panko crusted poached egg (which happens way more frequently than I am willing to admit).
 And if you did not already suspect: Everyone who works there is an absolute darling.

 2. Pick an Option-Strewn Neighbourhood, Wing it, Go for the Bar/Open Kitchen Seating: